 The size of the grinding media is calculated based on the grinding capacity of the mill and the size of the feed material.
 Because of the complex movement of the grinding media and the material in the mill, and because the actual production situation of each cement plant is different, it is difficult to determine a universally applicable grading rule.
 Only through long-term production practice can we get the appropriate gradation scheme.

-The stable grinding process largely depends on the material of grinding medium.
+The stable grinding process largely depends on the material of the grinding media.
 Different materials of grinding media lead to different wear consumption.
-If the hardness and wear resistance of the grinding media are poor, it is easy to deform and crack during the operation, which not only affects the grinding efficiency and blocks the grate gap, but also makes the partition device difficult to discharge material, and finally leads to the deterioration of the mill operation.
+Suppose the hardness and wear resistance of the grinding media are poor.
+In that case, it is easy to deform and crack during the operation, which not only affects the grinding efficiency and blocks the grate gap, but also makes the partition device difficult to discharge material, and finally leads to the deterioration of the mill operation.
 Therefore, improving the quality of the grinding media is an effective way to ensure the long-term stable operation of the mill, otherwise, no matter how reasonable the grading scheme is, it is difficult to ensure that the expected grinding effect can always be achieved.

 The maximum grinding media diameter is determined by the average maximum particle size D95 expressed by the sieve aperture of 95% material passing through.